TommyStarK/typescript-api-boilerplate/README.md

 ### Usage

-`REST-API-Node-Boilerplate` includes a basic routing, an authentication middleware based on [JSON Web Tokens](https://jwt.io/) and a MongoDB connection.
+`REST-API-Node-Boilerplate` includes a router, an authentication middleware based on [JSON Web Tokens](https://jwt.io/) and a MongoDB connection.
 Therefore, you must have your mongo service running before starting the API.

 - Assuming you already have Mongo running: